Auxilia-tech/pyDICOS/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [AGPL-3.0 license](https://choosealicense.com/licenses/agpl-3.0/)
+By contributing, you agree that your contributions will be licensed under the [MIT license](https://opensource.org/licenses/MIT)